Beam tops Wall Street view, stands by full-year profit target

-(Reuters) - Beam Inc BEAM.N posted a bigger-than-expected third-quarter profit on Friday, helped by strong demand for its bourbon, and said it still expected earnings to grow at a low double-digit percentage rate this year.
+Nov 2 (Reuters) - Beam Inc posted a bigger-than-expected third-quarter profit on Friday, helped by strong demand for its bourbon, and said it still expected earnings to grow at a low double-digit percentage rate this year.

 The maker of Jim Beam and Maker’s Mark bourbons said fourth-quarter earnings would probably fall as it spends more on advertising during the holiday season.